 i.
 Virtual Tours: Great for coworking spaces or real estate, as you can see in the landing page example below.

 ii.
 Brand Avatars: Fantastic for fast-moving goods, fashion and thought leadership.

 Photo from Matterport

-Some of the best landing pages of 2020 are going to be featuring these content types, but that doesn’t mean they’re necessarily a fit for your brand.
+Some of the best landing pages are going to be featuring these content types, but that doesn’t mean they’re necessarily a fit for your brand.
 One thing is certain though, you’ll need to incorporate video to some degree within your landing pages.
 Find the video format that suits your demographic best and run with it.